mardimanisha/faq-accordion/README.md

 - CSS Transitions: Implementing smooth transitions for the accordion opening and closing.
 - Responsive Design: Creating a responsive layout that adapts to both mobile and desktop screens using media queries.
 - JavaScript :

-Event Listeners:
+      1. Event Listeners:

-DOMContentLoaded: Ensures that the script runs after the DOM is fully loaded. click and keydown event listeners are used to toggle the accordion behavior.
+        - DOMContentLoaded: Ensures that the script runs after the DOM is fully loaded.
+        - click and keydown event listeners are used to toggle the accordion behavior.

-ARIA Attributes:
+      2. ARIA Attributes:

-aria-expanded: This attribute is used to indicate whether a section is expanded (true) or collapsed (false), improving accessibility for screen readers.
+        - `aria-expanded`: This attribute is used to indicate whether a section is expanded (`true`) or collapsed (`false`), improving accessibility for screen readers.

-Dynamic Styling:
+      3. Dynamic Styling:

-style.maxHeight: Controls the expansion and collapse of content sections by dynamically adjusting the maxHeight based on the content's scroll height.
+          - `style.maxHeight`: Controls the expansion and collapse of content sections by dynamically adjusting the `maxHeight` based on the content's scroll height.

-Keyboard Accessibility:
+      4. Keyboard Accessibility:

-keydown listener allows users to expand/collapse sections using the Enter or Space keys, ensuring the component is accessible via keyboard navigation.
+        - `keydown` listener allows users to expand/collapse sections using the Enter or Space keys, ensuring the component is accessible via keyboard navigation.

-DOM Traversal:
+      5. DOM Traversal:

-button.nextElementSibling: Efficiently selects the associated content section directly following the button, simplifying the code and improving performance.
+        - `button.nextElementSibling`: Efficiently selects the associated content section directly following the button, simplifying the code and improving performance.

 ### Continued development